aliasbody/iHandWriting/README.md

 * Less time spent on really usefull and awesome features

 So yes, both frameworks could have been avoided, but the final cost would be in the final user experience.
 And this is why I decided to include them.
 Thanks to that the code clean and the application is simple to use and to handle.

+## Why SWIFT over Objective-C?
+**The SWIFT language** was used, not only because it's easier to read then Objective-C but also because it's:

+* Easier to maintain
+* Unified with Memory Management
+* Requires less code
+* Faster (acording to benchmarks)
+* Supports dynamic libraries
+* The most developed language by Apple
+* Still improving
+* Coming to other plateforms (like Android)
+* Supports Gnu/Linux natively
+* Open Source

 ## How to use
 1. **Select a HandWriting** (Optional - Default 'first on catalog')